 Liability for a Bed Bug Infestation in Maryland

 There are multiple factors that can determine liability for a bed bug infestation.
 In Maryland, one of the many ways a landlord is liable for an infestation is if the bed bugs occupied the premises before a tenant moved into the apartment.
 A landlord may also be liable for bed bug bites suffered by a tenant when the landlord fails to act quickly once a bed bug infestation is reported.
 However, the laws regarding bed bug infestations in Maryland can change from county to county.
 Our firm can help you determine which set of laws applies to your situation.

 If you are a tenant of Harbor Group Apartment Management and you discover that your apartment has bed bugs, the landlord may attempt to blame you for the infestation.
 However, if you reside in a building where multiple units are struggling with a bed bug infestation, your landlord will have a much harder time denying liability for the infestation in your apartment.
 Additionally, your landlord may also be responsible for introducing safety measures that decrease the likelihood of an insect infestation.

 Your landlord’s actions can be in violation of several different laws, and our firm is ready to guide you through those legal actions.

 Our Maryland Bed Bug Litigation Attorneys Want to Work with You

-If you or a family member was a victim of a serious bed bug infestation in a property owned by Harbor Group Apartment Management, you should contact an experienced Maryland bed bug litigation attorney today.
-The bed bug infestation attorneys at Whitney, LLP possess decades of experience litigating bed bug lawsuits for residents throughout the State of Baltimore, and we would be proud to represent you.
+If you or a family member was a victim of a serious bed bug infestation in a property managed by Harbor Group Apartment Management, you should contact an experienced Maryland bed bug litigation attorney today.
+The bed bug infestation attorneys at Whitney, LLP possess decades of experience litigating bed bug lawsuits for residents throughout the State of Maryland, and we would be proud to represent you.
 You do not have to deal with the consequences of a bed bug infestation alone, contact Whitney, LLP at (410) 583-8000 for a free legal consultation.